csdavids519/QuickSushi/README.md

 - [GitHub](https://github.com/) was used to host the code of the website.
 - [SourceTree](https://sourcetree.com) was used to manage the version control.
 - [GIMP](https://www.gimp.org/) was used to edit and resize images.
+- Google Dev Tools was used for website testing and debug.
+- Google Light House was used for website testing.
+- [Am I responsive](https://ui.dev/amiresponsive) was used to gernerate an image of the site on differnet screen sizes.

 ---
 ## Design